The Search Part 1: Find & Track Listings

 Your goal is to pull the key requirements out of a listing in 3 to 5 minutes.
 Here is what to look for first:

-Whether the listing references a Maximum Sales Price or price cap rules
+• Price rules: Check whether the listing references a Maximum Sales Price or other price-cap rules.

-Whether buyers must verify eligibility before submitting an offer, or after going under contract
+• Eligibility timing: Check whether buyers must verify eligibility before submitting an offer or after going under contract.

 Deed-restricted rules vary by home and program.
 The listing will usually link the documents that control the purchase and eligibility requirements.